Data Management Challenges for Internet-scale 3D Search Engines: Data Collection

 \subsection{Versioning}

+3D search engines must deal with a variety of issues related to versioning and provenance.
+First, 3D models are often in a state of evolution.
+For example, authors frequently alter published models in order to fix errors, simplify geometry, or to introduce new features.
+In addition, websites occasionally change \textit{uniform resource locators} (``URLs'') or filenames.
+Both of these situations require the use of specialized detection routines and automated workflows in order to maintain a semblance of freshness.

+Another type of versioning issue is an effect of model composition.
+For instance, many CAD artifacts are constructed through the use of one or more common (e.g., generic or reusable) sub-parts.
+As a result of composition, a given 3D artifact (e.g., CAD model of a pillow block bearing) may appear as a sub-part in otherwise unrelated assemblies published by different authors.
+It is not sufficient for a database to maintain a single source for a given model; rather, the mapping between models to sources must be many-to-many.

-Physna currently handles file format issues by maintaining version and provenance information for every 3D model in its various databases: the file format, file converter version number, ingestion history, and data source are all tracked explicitly in the database layer.
+The Thangs search engine maintains version and provenance information for every 3D model in its various databases: the file format, file converter version number, ingestion history, and data source are all tracked explicitly in the database layer.
 The Thangs webcrawler also provides metadata such as acquisition/ingest timestamps.
 If a given 3D model is available on different websites (or through different file formats), the appropriate records are merged in the database to minimize duplication.
-Either hashing or geometric similarity is used to match files.
+Either md5 hashing or geometric similarity is used to match files.
+Figure \ref{fig:downloads} shows the number of unique (de-duplicated) model downloads per week from Jan to June of 2022.

-Some versioning issues arise from the fact that many 3D models are in a state of evolution.
-For instance, digital sculptors often make refinements to existing models, releasing new versions as changes are made.
-Websites can also change URLs or filenames for models.
-Physna also provides versioning functionality to those users who use Thangs as a creator platform.
-Model versions are tracked on a model's landing page.
-There is also a workspace that provides users with a visualization of the differences between model versions.
-As of the time of writing, creators on Thangs are making significant use of this functionality (see Figure \ref{fig:creator}).